Primary school admission guide

 Supplementary information forms for voluntary aided schools

-You'll also need to complete a supplementary information form if you're applying for a place at one of the following:
+You'll also need to complete a supplementary information form if you're applying for a place at:

 - St Mary Magdalene CE, regardless of faith.